minetest/dev.luanti.org/content/for-creators/api/persistence.md

 ### Lightweight database library

 Requires an insecure environment and an installation of the database library that is accessible to Luanti.
-SQLite3, available through the `lsqlite3` luarocks package, is a popular choice here and used for instance by the [sban](https://github.com/shivajiva101/sban) mod.
+SQLite3, available through the `lsqlite3` LuaRocks package, is a popular choice here and used for instance by the [sban](https://github.com/shivajiva101/sban) mod.

 ### String stores